 The Haida (HIGH-duh) live on Prince of Wales Island as well as on Haida Gwaii in Canada.
 The Tlingit (CLINK-it) live throughout all of Southeast Alaska.
 The Tsimshian (SIM-shee-ann) people live primarily in Metlakatla, Alaska’s only reservation, and British Columbia, Canada.
-Eyak (EE-yak) are Alaska Natives related to the Athabascans but influenced greatly by the neighboring Tlingit.
+The Eyak (EE-yak) lived in the region around the eastern side of the Prince William Sound and the Copper River delta.

 Southeast Alaska Native peoples are talented craftspeople.
 Intricate weaving techniques are used to create both functional and beautiful pieces — from baskets for cooking and storage to ceremonial robes, floor mats, and room dividers to clothing and hats.
 Their carving can be seen on totems and canoes, as well as utensils and ceremonial objects.

 The Tlingit, Haida, Tsimshian, and Eyak have inhabited Southeast Alaska for more than ten thousand years.
 Southeast Alaska's maritime environment provides plenty.
-Salmon and halibut, sea plants, berries, moose, deer, and mountain goat remain important food sources today.
+Salmon and halibut, sea plants, berries, seals, moose, deer, and mountain goat remain important food sources today.
 The water supplies food and transportation, while wood from the tall trees of the temperate rainforest contributes housing and tools.
 The people of Southeast Alaska were accomplished boatmen and traders and built long canoes out of cedar for traveling.